RealTesseract/Tesseract/README.md

 ![Tesseract](http://i.imgur.com/1ga0ATy.jpg)

-## Ill be adding all working files over the next few days with a .phar file.
+## Ill be adding all working files over the next few days with a .phar file

 ## Tesseract Introduction
 -------------